Karin Lamberg-Skog

-Karin Ingrid Lamberg-Skog (born 17 January 1961 in Uppsala) is a Swedish former cross-country skier who competed during the 1980s.
+Karin Ingrid Lamberg-Skog (born 17 January 1961) is a Swedish former cross-country skier who competed during the 1980s.
 She won a bronze medal in the 4 × 5 km relay at the 1987 FIS Nordic World Ski Championships in Oberstdorf and finished 18th in the 10 km event at those championships.

 Lamberg-Skog's best individual finish at the Winter Olympics was 16th in the 5 km event at Sarajevo in 1984.
 Her best career individual finish was fifth in a 10 km event in Finland in 1988.

 Cross-country skiing results

 All results are sourced from the International Ski Federation (FIS).